-The table below shows certain information, as of June 21, 2024, regarding shares of our common stock held by (i) each of our directors; (ii) each of our named executive officers; and (iii) all directors, named executive officers and executive officers as a group.
+The table below shows certain information, as of June 27, 2025, regarding shares of our common stock held by (i) each of our directors; (ii) each of our named executive officers; and (iii) all directors, named executive officers and executive officers as a group.

-Name of Beneficial Owner Number of Shares of Common Stock Beneficially Owned(1) Percent of Class Beneficially Owned(1)(2)
+Name of Beneficial Owner Number of Shares of Common Stock Beneficially Owned (1) Percent of Class Beneficially Owned (1)(2)

 Directors

 James J. Barber, Ph.D.
-50,901

-Alan Fortier 49,566
+53,835 -

-Cari L. Jaroslawsky 13,733
+Cari L. Jaroslawsky 16,667 -

-Jonathan W. Painter 29,666(3)
+Jonathan W. Painter 32,600 (3)

-Lisa M. Schnorr 32,977(3)(4)
+Lisa M. Schnorr 35,911 (3)(4)

-Troy A. Stoner 13,733(3)
+Troy A. Stoner 16,667 (3)

 Named Executive Officers

+Matthew J. Malone (5) 53,064

-Daniel J. Thoren(5) 326,266(6) 3.0%
+Daniel J. Thoren (6) 351,783 3.2%

-Christopher J. Thome 16,880
+Christopher J. Thome 27,360

-Alan E. Smith 49,351
+Alan E. Smith 66,634

-Matthew Malone 41,235

-All directors, named executive officers and executive officers as a group (10 persons) 624,308(7) 5.7%
+All directors, named executive officers and executive officers as a group (10 persons) 654,988 (7) 6.0%

-- (1) As reported by such persons as of June 21, 2024 with percentages based on 10,870,564 shares issued and outstanding except where the person has the right to receive shares within the next 60 days (as indicated in the other footnotes to this table), which increases the number of shares owned by such person and the number of shares outstanding with respect to such person.
-Under the rules of the Securities and Exchange Commission, "beneficial ownership" is deemed to include shares for which an individual, directly or indirectly, has or shares voting or dispositive power, regardless of whether such shares are held for the individual's benefit, and includes shares that may be acquired within 60 days, including, but not limited to, the right to acquire shares by the conversion of RSUs.
-Shares that may be acquired within 60 days are referred to in the footnotes to this table as "presently convertible RSUs."
-Unless otherwise indicated in the other footnotes to this table, each stockholder named in the table has sole voting and investment power with respect to all of the shares shown as owned by the stockholder. - (2) We have omitted percentages of less than 1% from the table. - (3) Includes 6,393 vested RSUs that become payable, on a one-for-one basis, in shares of common stock upon the director's separation from service as a director of the Company. - (4) Ms. Schnorr shares voting and investment power over 26,584 shares with her spouse as joint tenants. - $(5)\ \mathrm{Mr}.$ Thoren, our Chief Executive Officer, is also a director. - $\left(6\right)$ The amount shown for Mr. Thoren includes 2,979 shares of time-vested stock. - (7) The amount shown includes 2,979 shares of time-vested restricted stock and 19,179 vested RSUs that may be payable in shares of common stock within 60 days.
+(1)As reported by such persons as of June 27, 2025 with percentages based on 10,975,874 shares outstanding except where the person has the right to receive shares within the next 60 days (as indicated in the other footnotes to this table), which increases the number of shares owned by such person and the number of shares outstanding with respect to such person.
+Under the rules of the Securities and Exchange Commission, "beneficial ownership" is deemed to include shares for which an individual, directly or indirectly, has or shares voting or dispositive power, regardless of whether such shares are held for the individual's benefit, and includes shares that may be acquired within 60 days are referred to in the footnotes to this table as "presently convertible RSUs."
+Unless otherwise indicated in the other footnotes to this table, each stockholder named in the table has sole voting and investment power with respect to all of the shares shown as owned by the stockholder.
+(2)We have omitted percentages of less than 1% from the table.

+(3)Includes 9,327 vested RSUs that become payable, on a one-for-one basis, in shares of common stock upon the director's separation from service as a director of the Company.

+(4)Ms. Schnorr shares voting and investment power over 5,811 shares with her spouse as joint tenants.

+(5)Mr. Malone, our President and Chief Executive Officer, is also a director.

+(6)Mr. Thoren is also our Executive Chairman.

+(7)The amount shown includes 27,981 vested RSUs that may be payable in shares of common stock within 60 days.